 Flowing folds of fabric can be incredibly expressive, suggestive, or even uncanny, making drapery a crucial subject to master for artists throughout the centuries.
 The formal properties of drapery have been used to accentuate and guide compositions, even serving as emotional cues, within sculpture, drawing and painting.
 Being able to proper render drapery has also been a way for artists to put their technical mastery on display, a sign of just how tricky it can be.
 Or should we rather say, how tricky it can seem?
 While drawing drapery might seem like a daunting challenge, with G guiding you through the process, it will unfold beautifully 😉

 G Caruso is an incredibly patient and experienced instructor, trained in Italian classical techniques for many years.
-Below she shares some remarks on her experience of drawing and teaching to draw drapery, along with some pages from her sketchbook that she takes with her to museums.
+Below they share some remarks on their experience of drawing drapery, along with some pages from their sketchbook that they take to museums.

 Drawing drapery is one of the things that most often makes my students moan and roll their eyes.
 It can be frustrating and discouraging how a simple piece of cloth can be so stubborn in its shadows and so hard to render with decent softness and volume.

 But drapery can be the perfect starting point to learn how to master chiaroscuro and find confidence in other subjects.
 If you can make a dress feel alive, then everything else will follow.

 When I study at the museum I never shy away from drapery: neoclassical sculptures are especially magical in this, showing the extreme mastery involved in making marble look alive and in movement.
 And sitting there in front of it, focusing slowly on folds and shapes, can be a truly meditative experience.